googleberk/LearningNotes/note1.md

 2. ??? ```type Buffers```: link here: https://golang.org/pkg/net/#Buffers.Read.
 I am not quite sure about the meaning/usage of ```func (v *Buffers)``` here in ```func (v *Buffers) Read(p []byte) (n int, err error)```.
 It seems like Buffers is a ```type Buffers [][]byte```,

-3. some notes on this link: https://syslog.ravelin.com/byte-vs-string-in-go d645b67ca7ff.
+3. some notes on this link:https://syslog.ravelin.com/byte-vs-string-in-go-d645b67ca7ff

     ```[]byte``` is something like this: